 The terms pressure washing and power washing are often used interchangeably.
-So even if you’re a pro in the power washing domain, you yourself might not be clear on the question of pressure washing vs. power washing.
+So even if you’re a pro in the power washing domain, you might not be clear on the question of pressure washing vs. power washing.

-Best Uses for a Pressure Washer
+Best uses for a pressure washer

 A pressure cleaner is the actual machine used in pressure washing.
 While it might seem like a niche market, the truth is that almost everyone is a potential pressure washing client.

-Think of what a pressure cleaner does — with its high-pressure water spray it is uniquely able to clean large surfaces, effectively removing dirt, dust, mud, grime, stains, salt, mold and even chewing gum.
+Think of what a pressure cleaner does — with its high-pressure water spray, it is uniquely able to clean large surfaces, effectively removing dirt, dust, mud, grime, stains, salt, mold and even chewing gum.

 - Exterior facades of buildings, both residential and commercial

-- Sidewalks, stairways, walkways, patios, and driveways
+- Sidewalks, stairways, walkways, patios and driveways

-- Public spaces like stadiums, open air plazas, and parking garages
+- Public spaces like stadiums, open air plazas and parking garages

-- Vehicles of all types, including cars, busses, trucks, and boats
+- Vehicles of all types, including cars, busses, trucks and boats

-In fact, using a pressure cleaner is one of the most effective ways to give a building a face-lift at a relatively low cost.
-It’s also one of the easiest ways to keep premises looking clean, on a daily, weekly or monthly basis.
+Using a pressure cleaner is one of the most effective ways to give a building a face-lift at a relatively low cost.
+It’s also one of the easiest ways to keep properties clean, on a daily, weekly or monthly basis.

-The advantage of a power washer’s heated water is felt most clearly in tough to clean spaces with serious grime, especially mildew, salt, and grease.
+The advantage of a power washer’s heated water is felt most clearly in tough to clean spaces with serious grime, especially mildew, salt and grease.
 The heated water makes it easier to clean surfaces — just as it does when doing dishes or washing your hands.

-For most small business owners, it’s a good idea to take out business insurance, and pressure washers are no exception; customized pressure washing insurance is essential for success.
-The level of insurance, however, is up to your evaluation of your business’ risks and needs.
-It’s a good idea to look for an insurance policy that offers different options based on the size of your business and what sort of coverage you will require.
+It's a good idea to get quotes from an insurance company that offers different options based on the size of your business and what sort of coverage you will require.